 Always set terms off from their glosses, or brief definitions (See?
 I just glossed gloss), by a set of parenthetical commas; both in this explanation and in the sample sentence, the sentence structure requires a semicolon in place of the closing comma: “Hindu believers are governed by the three doctrines of dharma, or universal law; karma, or the cumulative effects of personal actions; and samsara, or the cycle of rebirth.”
 (A simple gloss would look like this: “Dharma, or universal law, is integral to both Hinduism and Buddhism.”)

-27 Responses to “10 Comma Cases in Which More Is More”
+27 thoughts on “10 Comma Cases in Which More Is More”

 On the subject of commas, does the comma go before or after “but” and “because”?